Visiting Portland, Oregon

 Portland, Oregon’s largest city, is located inland from the coast near the confluence of the Willamette and Columbia Rivers.
 Due to its strategic location, the pioneer municipality grew so fast it was nicknamed Stumptown for the hundreds of fir stumps left by early loggers.
 While railroad tracks and other heavy industrial remnants are still visible around town, Portland’s riverfront park and numerous winding greenways show that this mini-metropolis is a community that values art and nature as highly as commerce.
-Along with one of the largest (5,157-acre Forest Park) and the smallest (452-square-inch Mill Ends Park) urban parks in the nation, and one of the coolest urban skate parks anywhere (under the Burnside Bridge), Portland also has more movie theaters and restaurants per capita than any other U.S. city.
-It ranks high in microbreweries and bookstores per capita as well.
+Along with one of the largest (5,200-ac/2,104 ha Forest Park) and the smallest (452-sq-in/0.3-sq-m Mill Ends Park) urban parks in the nation, and one of the coolest urban skate parks anywhere (under the Burnside Bridge), Portland also has more movie theaters per capita than any other U.S. city.
+It ranks high in restaurants.
+Microbreweries, and bookstores per capita as well.

 In the lively Old Town district, cast-iron facades of 120-year-old buildings hold some of the city’s most popular bars, clubs, and cafés.
 South of Old Town along the river, an ugly freeway has been torn down to form the Governor Tom McCall Waterfront Park, and west of the river, downtown Portland centers on lively Pioneer Courthouse Square, at 6th Avenue and Yamhill Street.
 South of the square, the South Park Blocks between Park and 9th Avenues were set aside as parklands in 1852 and are now bounded by Portland’s prime museums.
 One essential Portland place is north of the square: Powell’s City of Books (1005 W. Burnside St., 800/878-7323) is the largest (and certainly among the best) new-and-used bookshop in the world.

-Along the river 6.5 miles south of town is the wonderful circa-1905 Oaks Amusement Park (503/233-5777), with ancient and modern thrill rides and a roller-skating rink, all packed together in a sylvan oak tree-dotted park.
+Along the river 6.5 mi (10.5 km) south of town is the wonderful circa-1905 Oaks Amusement Park (503/233-5777), with ancient and modern thrill rides and a roller-skating rink, all packed together in a sylvan oak tree-dotted park.

 Air travelers can land at Portland International Airport (PDX), but most long-distance flights come and go via Seattle’s Sea-Tac, which is only about a three-hour drive north, via the I-5 freeway.
 Getting around public-spirited Portland is a breeze thanks to the efficient bus and light rail train system (503/238-7433, from $2.50).